 In addition to the offerings of the program itself, students will benefit from the rich intellectual environment that exists within the nation’s capital.
 With access to an unparalleled number of libraries, museums, galleries, and scores of year-round cultural activities and festivals, Carleton students get to experience the distinctive edge of enriching their learning at Canada’s Capital University.

-For further information, please contact: Dr. William Echard, Graduate Supervisor
+For further information, please contact: Dr. Anna Hoefnagels, Graduate Supervisor

 - Practicum Program (to be updated for Graduate Studies)